Planeshifter/Planeshifter/README.md

 <!-- <quote> -->

-Why can't we stay in one place?
-To get somewhere, we have to keep moving.
-Or, as Saint Augustine said, "To reach a port, we must sail - sail, not tie at anchor."
-This quote emphasizes the importance of taking action and remaining focused on our goals.
-It encourages us to take steps forward in our lives rather than staying in a stagnant place.
-By adopting this attitude, we can achieve our goals and reach fulfillment in our lives.
+How do we find true happiness?
+By looking within.
+Or, as Benjamin Franklin said, “Happiness depends more on the inward disposition of mind than on outward circumstances.”
+This quote stresses the importance of looking within to find true and lasting happiness, not depending on our external environment or situations.
+This is important to us because it suggests that our emotional wellbeing is in our hands and that we can find joy, no matter the conditions of our lives.

 <!-- </quote> -->